 We offer tailored home care services to support families and their loved ones to live well with dementia

-We provide live-in dementia care to support a range of conditions, including Alzheimer’s disease and vascular dementia.
+We provide high quality dementia home care services to support a range of conditions, including Alzheimer’s disease and vascular dementia.

-Our award-winning personalised care is tailored around the needs and characteristics of your loved one.
-Our focus is on:
+Our compassionate, person-centred dementia care is tailored around the needs and characteristics of your loved one to offer:

 Continuity – we select a small team of carers who work on rotation providing our clients with the comfort of a familiar face.

 Personality – We never lose sight of the person behind the dementia.
 That’s why a large part of our assessment process focuses on your loved one’s personality, history, hobbies, likes, dislikes, hopes and fears.